 Mental Health and Anxiety Levels of Pre-Service Teachers

-My teaching focus in the Introduction to Curriculum & Pedagogy course, is to provide foundational Early Child & Middle Child (ECMC) and Middle Child & Early Adolescent (MCEA) Teacher Candidates (TCs) opportunities to voice their own ideas/perspectives regarding curriculum and pedagogy.
-Since 2018, over 200 students have conducted undergraduate research projects addressing curriculum and/or pedagogy.
-In this course, research was the platform used to introduce students to a deep investigation of a curriculum and/or pedagogical issue.
+At St. Cloud State University, my undergraduate research work has centered on culturally responsive pedagogy with K-12/5-12 secondary students.
+At UWL, my teaching focus in the Introduction to Curriculum & Pedagogy course, is to provide foundational Early Child & Middle Child (ECMC) and Middle Child & Early Adolescent (MCEA) students.
+At both universities, my goal is to provide a space and opportunity for future teachers to voice their own ideas/perspectives regarding curriculum, cultural, and pedagogy.
+Since 2018, over 300 students have conducted undergraduate research projects addressing curriculum, culture, and/or pedagogy.
+In these courses, research was the platform used to introduce students to a deep investigation of the foundational social justice issues surrounding their future pedagogical practices.

 The following scholarship focuses on undergraduate research.